SimikkaLeung/Java-SpringBoot-Angular-UserCreationApp/README.md

 2. Enter the first name and last name of a new user, then click the submit button.
 3. You can view the data on the next page.

-Retrieve a user info by id
+Retrieving a user info by id
 1. The http://localhost:8080/users/{id} directs you to a page with the info of a particular user with the same id.